kamni/Space_Engineers_Scripts/docs/source/virtual_hotbar/commands.rst

   .. code::

-     set_grid_id <optional tag>
+     set_grid_id <optional gridID>

   Sets unique tag for the grid.
+The tag is case-sensitive.

-  GridID is used to distinguish between other ships/stations when docking with merge blocks.
+  ``gridID`` is used to distinguish between other ships/stations when docking with merge blocks.
+  If not specified, grabs the current in-game grid ID, which may be a GUID.

-  Attribute is shared with other Laika Softworks scripts like Pressure Chief and USAP.
+  Attribute is shared with other Laika Softworks scripts like `Pressure Chief <../pressure_chief/index.html>`_ and `USAP <../usap/index.html>`_.
   Command can be called from these other scripts as well.

-  Optional tag allows you to specify the GridID (text).